Course I 2024: American Revolutions

 J. R. R. Tolkien’s stories present us a world seeming unlike our own, but which in many ways calls to us like a faint, almost forgotten memory.
 In this course we will explore how Tolkien uses fantasy and imagination as vehicles to explore and explain the Christian faith, without ever once mentioning Christianity.
 This course in literature, theology, and ethics, guided by Tolkien’s Christian vision and imagination, present throughout his works, asks students to reflect on how imagination and its auxiliaries (myth, story, epic, wonder) can enrich their understanding of God’s world and ways, and of their place in this world.
 The course also includes daily times of devotion and prayer, visits to Eastern’s world-class planetarium and observatory, and a field trip to Philadelphia

 - Total Credits: 3

 Faculty for Course II

 - The Examined Life: Knowledge, Wisdom, Virtue, Calling (Western Civilization)

 - Coding with the Ancients (Python Coding/Technology Ethics)

 - Citizenship: On Earth as it is in Heaven?
 (Western Civilization)

-If you wish to be kept up to date regarding Summer Scholars, please fill out our Request Information Form and indicate your interest in Summer Scholars.
+If you wish to be kept up to date regarding Summer Scholars, please email our Director of Recruitment, Austin Ricketts, at firstname.lastname@example.org and indicate your interest in Summer Scholars.
 We will e-mail you when course fees are available and deadlines are approaching.